 Is It Better To Boost A Post Or Create An Ad?

 It is better to run an ad from within the Facebook Ad Manager with a campaign objective that aligns with your business goals and objectives.
 Boost Posts are extremely limiting in effectiveness and do not align to business outcomes such as increased brand awareness, conversions, and leads.

 What Are Boosted Posts Good For Then And Who Sees Them?

-The best case for running boosted posts are to increase your visibility within the organic newsfeed and to communicate something to your fans.
+The best case for running boosted posts is to increase your visibility within the organic news feed and to communicate something to your fans.
 The people who see your boosted posts are most likely going to be your most engaging fans – the social butterflies – those people that are always “liking” and engaging with posts regardless.

 However, remember that growing your fans is not a worthy investment either – I wrote a detailed post about why spending ad dollars on growing your Facebook fans is a waste.

 In conclusion, if you’re mostly running boosted posts as your Facebook ad strategy, it’s time to take your Facebook ad game to the next level and look at the other highly effective Facebook campaign objectives.
 Boosted posts produce vanity metrics that are not going to add value to your bottom line.